polterguy/polterguy.github.io/documentation/magic/index.md

 * __[username]__ - Username of user to generate token for

 This endpoint can only be invoked by a root user.
+However there exists another endpoint you can see further down in this document allowing a user to have Magic send him a _"forgot password email"_.

 #### PUT magic/system/auth/imprison